 Saltwater Crocodile Facts

 - This magnificent work of Nature and evolution most frequently goes by its informative common name of the Saltwater Crocodile.
-That term, however accurate, isn’t the only name applied to it, however.
+That term, however accurate, isn’t the only name applied to the reptile, however.
 In point of fact, several others are sometimes used.

 Related Articles